frankrutz/tensorflow/README.md

 Containersize is about 8.8 GB.

 # How to run the container

+## First time you run it -create a persistent volume

+Create a docker volume (think of it as a persistent disk) for the user tensorflow

+docker volume create user-tensorflow

+## each time you run it

-docker run -d --rm --hostname tensorflow -p 5901:5901 --name tensorflow tensorflow /tensorflow/containerstarter.sh
+docker run -d --rm --hostname tensorflow -v user-tensorflow:/home/tensorflow -p 5901:5901 --name tensorflow tensorflow /tensorflow/containerstarter.sh

-# How to access the container by vnc
+## How to access the container by vnc

 Using a VNC viewer, connect to port 5901.
 The standardpassword can be seen in the xstartup script.

+## how to stop the container

+docker kill tensorflow